-This course will survey instructional approaches, materials, and media for the teaching of reading.
-The instruction of phonemic awareness, phonics, vocabulary, comprehension and fluency will be addressed.
-Attention will be given to creativity and enjoyment in reading.
+This course surveys instructional approaches, materials, and media for the teaching of reading.
+The instruction of phonemic awareness, phonics, vocabulary, comprehension and fluency is addressed.
+Attention is given to creativity and enjoyment in reading. *Please note, this course is not part of a program leading to eligibility of a Virginia state teaching license (or license in any other state).
+Individuals seeking to obtain a state teaching license should contact firstname.lastname@example.org for recommended course options.

 The skills of reading and writing display God’s image in humanity.
 Because reading is central to learning and communication, it is imperative that teachers develop their ability to teach students to read well.